 Staff who deal with an incident, either in the classroom or in the playground, make a SEQTA entry for record keeping purposes.
-Staff who do not have access to SEQTA are required to fill out a Classroom Behaviour Form or a Playground Behaviour Form (see Appendix 4).
-This form is then sent to Primary Reception to be entered into SEQTA.

 If a student has reached the Reflect stage of the flow-chart, the Reflection Form will be completed and sent home for parent perusal.
 In this instance, once returned, it will be sent to Primary Reception so that it can be scanned and entered into SEQTA.
 It is the issuing teacher's responsibility to ensure that it is returned and forwarded to Primary Reception.
 Teachers may wish to scan it prior to sending it home so that they can ensure that a record is kept.